Resinchem/Ultimate-Bedside-Lamp/docs/alarms.md

 You may define up to five simultaneous alarms.
 Each slot contains the following settings:

 * **Active:** Use this checkbox to enable or disable an alarm without deleting its settings.
-    > **💡 Tip: Non-Repeating Alarms**<br>For one-time alarms, the "Active" flag will automatically uncheck itself once the alarm sounds, as the event has passed.
+    > **💡 Tip: Non-Repeating Alarms**<br>For one-time alarms, the "Active" flag may automatically uncheck itself once the alarm sounds, as the event has passed.
     {: .note }
 * **Date:** Required, but only used for one-time (non-repeating) alarms.
 You can set alarms days, weeks, or months in advance.
-Click the small calendar icon to display a date picker or manually enter a date in mm/dd/yyyy format.
+Click the small calendar icon to display a date picker or manually enter a date in mm/dd/yyyy format. _If creating a repeating alarm, just select the current date_.
 * **Time:** Click the clock icon to use the time picker.
 Ensure you select the correct AM/PM toggle.
 Or manually enter time in hh:mm AM/PM format.
 * **Repeat:** Choose from **None**, **Single Day**, **Weekdays (M-F)**, or **Weekends (Sat/Sun)**.
 Recurring alarms ignore the Date field and run indefinitely until deactivated.
     > **💡 Tip: One-Time vs. Repeating**<br>Setting a repeating alarm is a great way to ensure you don't forget that 7:00 AM Monday meeting.
 Just remember to check your settings before a holiday!
 There is a unique kind of morning frustration that comes from being woken up by a perfectly functioning "Weekday" alarm on a Friday you took off for vacation.
     {: .note }

-#### Controls
+### Controls
 * **RELOAD:** Discards unsaved changes and pulls the current schedule from the controller.
 * **SAVE ALARMS:** You **must** click this to commit changes.
 A confirmation message will appear to the right of the list upon success.
     > **💡 Note: No Reboot Required**<br>Unlike system-level changes, saving alarms takes effect immediately.
 No controller restart is necessary.